On the Covers of Orbifold Curves Preserving the Slope Stability under Pullback: Genuinely Ramified Covers

-where $\hat{X} \longrightarrow X$ is the maximal \'{e}tale cover of $X$ via which the map $f$ factors.
-Moreover, the induced finite cover $Y \longrightarrow \hat{X}$ is genuinely ramified.
-One of the main results of \cite{BP} gives another important criterion of a map to be genuinely ramified in terms of the slope stability of vector bundles via the pullbacks under covers.
+where $\hat{X} \longrightarrow X$ is the maximal \'{e}tale sub-cover of $f$; see \cite[Lemma~2.4, Corollary~2.7]{BP}.
+The cover $f$ is said to be \textit{genuinely ramified} if $\text{\rm HN}\left( f_*\mathcal{O}_Y \right)_1$ is $\mathcal{O}_X$.
+This is equivalent to: the homomorphism between \'{e}tale fundamental groups $f_* \colon \pi_1(Y) \longrightarrow \pi_1(X)$, induced by $f$, is a surjection.
+Other equivalent conditions are given in \cite[Proposition~2.6, Lemma~3.1]{BP}.
+One of the main results of \cite{BP} gives another important equivalent criterion for the cover $f$ to be genuinely ramified in terms of the slope stability of bundles via the pullback under $f$.

-\begin{theorem}[{\cite[Theorem~5.3]{BP}}] Let $f \colon Y \longrightarrow X$ be a cover of smooth projective connected $k$-curves.
-The map $f$ is genuinely ramified if and only if for every stable vector bundle $E$ on $X$, the pullback bundle $f^*E$ is stable on $Y$. \end{theorem}
+\begin{theorem}[{\cite[Theorem~1.1]{BP}}] Let $f \colon Y \longrightarrow X$ be a non-trivial cover of smooth projective connected $k$-curves.
+Then $f$ is genuinely ramified if and only if for every stable bundle $E$ on $X$, the pullback bundle $f^*E$ is stable on $Y$. \end{theorem}

-In the following, we establish equivalent conditions for certain covers of stacky curves, which will serve as the `genuinely ramified morphisms'.
-Will will prove in the next section (see Proposition~\ref{prop_counter_eg} and Theorem~\ref{thm_main}) the result characterizing genuinely ramified covers as those preserving the slope stability under pullback, generalizing the above theorem.
+In Proposition~\ref{prop_maximal_etal_subcover}, we saw that a cover of orbifold curves factors in a similar way as in~\ref{eq_factor_curves_case}, where the maximal \'{e}tale sub-cover of a cover is identified with the (necessarily representable) cover associated with the maximal destabilizing sub-bundle of the pushforward of the structure sheaf.
+In the following, we establish the equivalent conditions on covers of orbifold curves, which do not have a non-trivial \'{e}tale sub-cover.
+We will prove in the next section (Theorem~\ref{thm_main} and Theorem~\ref{thm_converse}) that this class of covers is precisely the one preserving orbifold slope stability conditions.